Creating LaTeX Documents

 This is where any extra configuration is placed typically this can be loading extra functionality with additional packages, or defining new macros for your document.

-Shown below is an example of including the amsmath
+Shown below is an example of including the amsmath package for extra maths

-typesetting options, and defining a new command called \foo
+typesetting options, and defining a new command called \foo which will

-in our final output.
+output bar in our final output.

 \usepackage{amsmath}